ofelcan164/API/sections/uploads.md

 * `post /upload_jobs/384/files/395/chunks/1.json` uploads a file chunk.
 The last number is the chunk number.
 This is used, to determine the order to reassemble the chunks on the server.
 So the next chunk would be `post /upload_jobs/384/files/395/chunks/2.json`.
 The request body should be the binary data of the chunk.
 Make sure to set the Content-Length header.
-The Content-Type header should be `application/octet-stream` Chunk size is up to you, up to 5 MB in size.
+The Content-Type header should be `application/octet-stream`

+Chunk size is up to you, up to 5 MB in size.
 If you attempt to upload a chunk larger than 5 MB you'll receive an error.

-If the chunk upload is successful, the call will return `201 Created` The application will use the file sizes to determine when all the chunks for each file have been uploaded.
+POST requests to the chunk endpoint will return the following response codes:

+* 204: File upload chunk processed successfully, waiting for more file chunks for the complete file upload.
+* 201: File upload chunk processed successfully and the file upload is complete
+* 422: File upload chunk failed, please ensure your file chunk is 5MB or less and retry.

 Once all files for an upload job have been uploaded, an asset will be created automatically on Image Relay.

 With `curl`, here is an example: